Epoxy Flooring Thickness: Everything You Need To Know

 Thick epoxy coatings are used in areas that need better impact resistance.
 Warehouses, manufacturing facilities, etc are the best places to apply thick epoxy coatings.
 They can easily handle heavy vehicles and equipment without causing any damage to the floor.
 The pharmaceutical industry, food industry, etc also need thicker coatings for better chemical resistance.

-Commercial spaces that have high foot traffic like public bathrooms, sports facilities, theatres, etc. also need thicker floor coatings.
-You can also thicker coating if the existing floor surface is lower than what it should be.
+Commercial spaces with high foot traffic, like public bathrooms, sports facilities, theatres, etc., also need thicker epoxy floor coatings.
+You can also use a thicker coating if the existing floor surface is lower than it should be.

 How To Apply Thick Epoxy Coatings